Why did you make a standalone media player in a world of subscription streaming services?

 To stream audio using regular AirPlay, select the AirPlay device in the system audio output menu as described here.

-To stream audio using AirPlay 2 to compatible devices, first enable AirPlay 2 audio.
+To stream audio using AirPlay 2 to compatible devices, first enable AirPlay 2 audio (no longer required on macOS Catalina or later).

 When Optimus Player detects a nearby AirPlay device, the AirPlay icon will appear in the media player controls area.